 Choose From Brushless, Cordless Power Tools Like The DeWalt FLEXVOLT 9” Cut-off Saw

 The DeWalt FLEXVOLT 60V MAX* Cordless Cut-Off Saw is one of the many cordless, brushless power tools we offer that can improve your day-to-day job site tasks.
-It allows for instant on, fast and efficient cuts, and scores in concrete and masonry materials—as well as steel and rebar.
+It allows for quick and efficient cuts and scores in concrete, masonry materials,steel, and rebar.

 - See the features that set this brushless saw apart.